 As a preliminary exercise, it may be instructive to modify the familiar Keynesian cross diagram to include the effects of a job guarantee within a simple short-run framework.
 The diagram includes two key schedules.
 The first is a 45-degree line showing all points for which actual expenditure equals actual income.
 The second is a line with lesser slope depicting the level of planned expenditure (total demand) at each level of income.
 Under appropriate conditions, the two schedules intersect at a steady-state level of income.

 Some assumptions are made for simplicity.
-In particular, the following variables and parameters are taken as exogenously given:
+In particular, the following variables and parameters are taken as exogenously given throughout the series:

 - The size of the labor force.

 - The total level of employment.

 - Within-sector productivity.

 - Total productive capacity.

 - The marginal propensity to leak to taxes, saving and imports.